tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/saved_model.md

 ### Restoring variables

 The `tf.train.Saver` object not only saves variables to checkpoint files, it also restores variables.
-Note that when you restore variables from a file you do not have to initialize them beforehand.
-For example, the following snippet demonstrates how to call the `tf.train.Saver.restore` method to restore variables from a checkpoint file:
+Note that when you restore variables you do not have to initialize them beforehand.
+For example, the following snippet demonstrates how to call the `tf.train.Saver.restore` method to restore variables from the checkpoint files:

 ```python
 tf.reset_default_graph()